 Prior to his taking the helm at Alderson-Broaddus, Harrigan served as assistant coach at Adrian College from 2006-08 and again in 2010.
 During his time at Adrian he served as assistant coach and recruiting coordinator, helping lead the program reached new heights by winning the 2008 NCAA Mideast Regional and making a trip to the NCAA Division III College World Series.
 The Bulldogs finished the 2008 season ranked No. 4 nationally.

 After the 2008 season, he served as an assistant at Division I Bowling Green State University before signing a contract to play professionally as a player/manager in the German Professional League.

 In 2010, Harrigan returned state side, heading back to Adrian where he helped the Bulldogs to back-to-back conference titles in 2010 and 2011.

 Harrigan also coached at Franklin College in Franklin, Ind., in 2006 before returning to his alma mater.

 As a player, Harrigan led Adrian to its first out-right conference title in his senior season.
 He was a two-time First Team All Conference catcher and team MVP in his senior season.
 Upon graduation, Harrigan played summer ball for the Springfield Giants and won the Semi-Pro NABF Major Division World Series in Louisville, Ky.

-Originally from Urbana, Ohio, Harrigan earned a Bachelor of Science degree in health and physical education from Adrian College and a Masters Degree in Sports Management at the United State Sports Academy in Daphne, Ala.
+Originally from Urbana, Ohio, Harrigan earned a Bachelor of Science degree in health and physical education from Adrian College.